Scholarships and Grants

 student’s paid employment to no more than 20 hours per

 law school financial aid offices.
 Not all law schools

 Veterans Educational Assistance

-NOTE: All figures and calculations are based on current interest rates, loan terms, and fees, and are subject to change.
+All loan terms are based on current federal statutes/regulations, and are subject to change.